tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 ## Keep code samples simple

-Code samples should be stripped down and as simple as possible.
+Code samples should usually be stripped down to their simplest possible form.
 Providing code for an entire HTML page is probably unnecessary.
 But including some surrounding code doesn't hurt anyone, and for newbies it can help them see the big picture.
 (It's also easier to copy and paste.)

 Additionally, avoid including a lot of styling or other details in the code that will potentially distract the audience from the main point.
 The more minimalist the code sample, the better.
 For example, if you're showing a simple JavaScript function, you might be tempted to support it with complex CSS styling so that the demo looks sharp.
-However, all that extra CSS will only introduce more complexity and confusion that competes with your original principle you're trying to show with the code sample.
+However, all the extra CSS will only introduce more complexity and confusion that competes with the original principle you're trying to show with the code sample.

 When developers take the code and integrate it into a production environment, they'll probably make a lot of changes to account for scaling, threading, and efficiency, and other production-level factors.
 But don't start out this way just to have a polished and professional looking demo.